starfrost013/SymX/SymX/Content/readme.txt

 * Logging!
 * Different levels of verbosity!
 * Ability to specify a range of image sizes!
-* MassView features!
+* MassView merged in
-* Downloading multiple files (kind of)
+* Ability to download files from a CSV

-Features coming in later alpha versions:
+* Hex time support!

-* CSV input (read a csv, download all files)
+* Overridable user-agent and support for non-Microsoft symbol servers
-* Changing the output directory
+* Downloading multiple files!
-* Hex string imput for start and end time (i'm working on it pivot :D)
+*

 I found a bug!
 - DM me (Starfrost#9088) with what happened, OS, architecture, and your CL args.